Learn the common signs of mental illness in adults and adolescents.

-According to the CDC and NIMH, suicide rates have increased by 35% since 1999.
-More than 48,000 lives were lost to suicide in 2018 alone.
-Comments or thoughts about suicide — also known as suicidal ideation — can begin small like, “I wish I wasn’t here” or “Nothing matters.”
+According to the CDC and NIMH, nearly 46,000 lives were lost to suicide in 2020 alone.
+Comments or thoughts about suicide, also known as suicidal ideation, can begin small — for example, “I wish I wasn’t here” or “Nothing matters.”
 But over time, they can become more explicit and dangerous.